-By Anthony Wooding, convener of ASMADR East Anglia and a member of ASMADR’s civil/commercial and family teams.
+By Anthony Wooding, an ASM PLUS team member.
 This article was first published in Legal Voice on 16 November 2018.
 It is reproduced here with the kind permission of the Legal Voice editorial board.

 Bullying is everywhere in the news at the moment.
 Not least because reports of it have reached the higher echelons of power including the House of Commons.
 Dame Laura Cox found there a ‘culture, cascading from the top down, of deference, subservience, acquiescence and silence, in which bullying and sexual harassment have been able to thrive’.
 And there are claims of bullying in the NHS, most recently in NHS Highland.

 A study, published in the journal Public Money and Management, used data from NHS Digital to gauge the impact of bullying on sickness absence, employee turnover, productivity, sickness presenteeism, and employment relations.
 The financial cost of each of those factors was then combined to produce the overall figure of £2.281 billion per year.